camunda/camunda-docs-manual/content/reference/bpmn20/gateways/parallel-gateway.md

 <endEvent id="theEnd" />
 ```

-In the above example, after the process is started, two tasks will be created:
+In the above example, after the process is started, two tasks are created:

 ```java
 ProcessInstance pi = runtimeService.startProcessInstanceByKey("forkJoin");